 “Many people believe that anyone can pick up the harness, and the dog will just guide them,” says Michelle Barlak, senior associate of public relations at The Seeing Eye.
 “In truth, the dog must bond with his owner, and they must form a relationship.
 The dogs work for their owner’s praise and affection.”

-3. German Shepherd Dogs, Labrador Retrievers, Golden Retrievers, and Lab-Golden crosses are some of the most common kinds of dogs used as guide dogs.
+3. German Shepherd Dogs, Labrador Retrievers, and Golden Retrievers are some of the most common kinds of dogs used as guide dogs.
 Standard Poodles are also used sometimes for people who have allergies.
-Guide dog trainers consider a breed's characteristics when pairing dogs with people, and they pair more active breeds with active people.
+Guide dog trainers consider a breed’s characteristics when pairing dogs with people, and they pair more active breeds with active people.

 “For a successful team to work out, it is really a lot about the bond between the dog and the human handler,” Guide Dogs of America’s Bernson explains.